You Can Dance: Development

 The album cover denoted Madonna's continued fascination with Spanish culture and fashion.
 She wore a female toreador outfit with a lacy bustier, embroidered bolero jacket and a cummerbund with a flouncy bustle.
 Jeri Heiden, who had worked on the cover art for True Blue, was given the task of editing the photos and making them compatible for appearance in an album cover.
 Shot by Herb Ritts, the cover showed Madonna again as a platinum blonde.
 Heiden explained in an interview with Aperture magazine in October 2006 that the cover was not meant to be a tie-in with the True Blue cover.
 "It was just Madonna's look at the time – Platinum Blonde.
 And of course the handwriting reappears on that album."
 The album sleeve included a free poster and the gold wrap-around liner notes contained approximate running time to indicate the difference between the length of the remix and the original track.
-Brian Chin, a Rolling Stone journalist, wrote the liner notes for the album, explaining the process of remix and why the seven songs were chosen for the track list.
+Brian Chin, a Rolling Stone journalist, wrote the liner notes for the album, explaining the process of remix and why the songs were chosen for the track list.

 Composition

 According to Rikky Rooksby, author of The Complete Guide to the Music of Madonna, "Improvements in studio technology meant that possibilities for shaping the sound after it has been recorded are almost limitless."
-Such possibility were applied in the song composition and the remixes present in You Can Dance.
-Previously to change the sound of an instrument, or to jump from one sound to another, recordings used to stop playing the instrument and the drums at that point.
-But for the remixes on You Can Dance, the fade engineering technology was applied to the songs, wherein the fader was simply pulled down, and was pushed up again when the sound of the instruments were made to come up to the surface.
+The mixes on You Can Dance exhibited a number of typical mixing techniques.
+Instrumental passages were lengthened to increase the time for dancing, which undermined the tighter structure of the original pop song.
+Vocal phrases were repeated and subjected to multiple echoes, panned across the stereophonic sound outlets.
+At certain points, almost no music is heard except the drums and at others, the drums are removed with only the hi-hat left to keep time.
 The first song on the album is "Spotlight" which begins with the sound of drums, bass synths and handclaps, followed by Madonna uttering the words "Spotlight, shine bright".
 After the first verse, the sound of keyboard is heard during the chorus.
 It continues like this through the second verse, which is followed by an interlude featuring vocal echoes, a piano segment and violin phrases.
 Madonna follows the music played by the piano and utters the words "Pa-da-pa-da-pappa pappa pa pa" in the same melody.
 The lyrics deal with Madonna making the listener remember that "everybody is a star" and that if one wants to be famous and be under the "spotlight", the person should sing about it and reality may catch up with him or her.
 According to the sheet music for the song, is set in the time signature of common time, with a tempo of 100 beats per minute.
 It is set in the key of F major with Madonna's voice spanning from the notes of C5 to B♭5.
 "Spotlight" has a basic sequence of Am–C–Am–C–G–F as its chord progression.